Evgenije Letica: Metropolitanate of Dabar-Bosna

-After the death of the Metropolitan Nikolaj Mandić, the Metropolitanate of Dabar-Bosna was vacant for five months.
+After the death of the Metropolitan Nikolaj Mandić, the Metropolitanate of Dabar and Bosnia was vacant for five months.
 On 20 December 1907, the Synod of the Patriarchate of Constantinople, named Evgenije Letica as Mandic's successor for the Metropolitan of Banja Luka-Bihać.
 He was appointed by the Viennese Court to this position on 9 January 1908, as evidenced by a confirmation diploma issued on 22 January 1908, signed in Cyrillic by Emperor Franz Joseph.
 Patriarch Joachim III of Constantinople in December 1907 informed Metropolitan Evgenije in a letter that he was elected Metropolitan of Dabar-Bosna.

 The enthronement was held on Sunday, 17 February, according to the Julian calendar at the Cathedral Church in Sarajevo.
 The Holy Liturgy was officiated by Metropolitan Evgenije with 10 priests and two deacons.
-The liturgy was attended by Metropolitan Grigorije Živković of the Eparchy of Zvornik and Tuzla and Metropolitan Petar Zimonjić of the Eparchy of Zahumlje and Herzegovina.
+The liturgy was attended by Metropolitan Grigorije Živković of the Eparchy of Zvornik and Tuzla and Metropolitan Petar Zimonjić of the Eparchy of Zachlumia, Herzegovina, and the Littoral.

-In the Metropolitanate of Dabar-Bosna, he expanded the scope of his work.
+In the Metropolitanate of Dabar and Bosnia, he expanded the scope of his work.
 Metropolitan Evgenije was a member and occasionally president of the Grand Church Court and the Grand Administrative and Educational Council, whose headquarters were in Sarajevo.
 The Sarajevo Church Court also conducted the affairs of a priestly-widowed pension fund for the whole of Bosnia and Herzegovina.
 There was also a commission for the training of high school catechists, of which the Metropolitan of Sarajevo was president.

 The care of the Metropolitan of Sarajevo for Religious Theology was a special obligation.
 A few days after his enthronement, Metropolitan Evgenije visited Religious Theology and stayed for several days.

-As Metropolitan of Dabar-Bosna, he was honoured on 30 November 1908 by Emperor Franz Joseph I with the Order of Franz Joseph.
+As Metropolitan of Dabar and Bosnia, he was honoured on 30 November 1908 by Emperor Franz Joseph I with the Order of Franz Joseph.
 There were some politicians and political parties accusing him of being an Austrophile.

 As a delegate to the Patriarch of Constantinople, he participated in the consecration of two metropolitans in Bosnia and Herzegovina.
 It is about the ordination of his successors in Banja Luka, Archimandrite Vasilije Popović and Ilarion Radonić (1871–1932).

 Metropolitan Evgenije, who often visited his diocese, also asked the clergy to work on spreading literacy through 1909 circular.
 In 1910, the Diocesan Church Court banned the burial of the dead in the church port.
 The Sarajevo church court also handled the affairs of the pension fund for the widows of priests.

-The Metropolitan of Eugene consecrated the following new churches in the Diocese of Dabar-Bosna: Varcar, Štrpce, Pale, Bratunac, Zavidovići, Borica; built a bell tower in Ilijaš; Serbian home for orphans in Busovaca and Serbian school in Jezero.
+The Metropolitan of Eugene consecrated the following new churches in the Metropolitanate of Dabar and Bosnia: Varcar, Štrpce, Pale, Bratunac, Zavidovići, Borica; built a bell tower in Ilijaš; Serbian home for orphans in Busovaca and Serbian school in Jezero.
 He ordained a large number of theologians to the rank of priest.
 On 5 December 1918 Metropolitan welcomed the establishment of the Kingdom of Serbs, Croats and Slovenes sharing his wishes that the new kingdom will be happy, God-blessed and prosperous.